TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 ## Resolving Tests

 In most cases the gamemaster will determine what attribute(s) are applicable for the skill check in question and the player will offer up suggestions of skills and/or backgrounds that they have on their character sheet to add the dice associated with those skills and/or backgrounds.
-A character can contribute one skill or background die to a test of ability up to the total amount allowed by their earned [milestones](../gameplay/advancement.md).
+A character can contribute one skill or background die to a test of ability up to a maximum equal to their [level](../gameplay/advancement.md).

 After that, a character can take dice from any relevant [advantages](advantages_and_disadvantages.md) and add them to their roll.
 If the test is against another character, they can also take dice from any relevant [disadvantages](advantages_and_disadvantages.md) that character suffers from and add those to their roll as well.